 (c) A brief description giving the technical specifications of the materials of which the fluorescent areas are made;

-(d) Samples of the retro-reflective and of the fluorescent areas; the number of samples to be submitted is specified in
+(d) Samples of the retro-reflective and of the fluorescent areas; the number of samples to be submitted is specified in Annex 4 paragraphs 5.7. and 5.8.

 3.1.1.3.1.
 The Type Approval Authority shall verify the existence of satisfactory arrangements for ensuring effective control of the conformity of production before type approval is granted.